ahmedkhalidahi22/web-craft/README.md

 ## WebCraft
 WebCraft is a mini website builder web app.
-It allows users to build websites with a drag-and-drop builder, real-time preview, import/export functionality, and customizable components.
+It allows users to build websites using a drag-and-drop builder with various prebuilt web sections, real-time preview, import/export functionality, and customizable components.
 Developed in efforts to solve the REKAZ hiring assignment.

 Technologies Used
 -	Nextjs
 -	TypeScript
 -	Shadcn UI
 -	Tailwind CSS
+- Native Drag and Drop API
 -	Context API
 - Zod
 -	Shadcn toasts

 ## Live Preview